Richard Lane (announcer): Work with KTLA

 Because he had been working for Paramount Pictures, Lane was able to obtain work at experimental TV station KTLA, which was owned by the studio at the time.
 When the station went commercial in 1947, Lane appeared before the camera as a news presenter.
 One of the early highlights of his career was reporting on the first atomic explosion covered by a television newscast.

 When KTLA agreed to broadcast wrestling matches from the Olympic Auditorium in 1946, Lane was assigned to comment on the action.
 He started announcing (as Dick Lane) for Roller Derby in 1951, and for Roller Games for 15 years starting in 1961.
 Because Lane was part of the Hollywood establishment, he gave Roller Games a measure of respectability.
 Announcing games for the L.A.
 Thunderbirds at trackside, with cigarette dangling, Lane's oversized personality became closely associated with the sport.
 For pro wrestling, his broadcasts featured such personalities as Gorgeous George, Mr. Moto, and Dr. Lee Grable.
 Contrary to popular opinion it was Lane, not former ABC sports announcer Keith Jackson, who first coined the exclamatory expression "Whoa, Nellie!" when something exciting happened in the ring or on the track.

 In the late 1940s, Lane became a character actor in westerns and outdoor adventures; his role as a tale-spinning windbag alongside bandleader Spade Cooley in the feature film Everybody's Dancin' won him the role of "Leather Britches" on Cooley's TV series for KTLA.

 As movie production wound down after World War II, Lane devoted more of his time to television, particularly his wrestling shows.
 He spoke with great enthusiasm, improvising exotic names for the various wrestling holds, like "the Boston land-crab."
 When one wrestler pretended to bite the ear of his opponent, Lane would cry, "Meat on the table!"
 Another call familiar to viewers was "Wow, what action!" which invariably preceded a commercial break.

 Radio

-Beginning in 1950, on the The Phil Harris-Alice Faye Show, Lane portrayed 'Milligan,' the fast-talking producer of a burlesque show.
+Beginning in 1950, on The Phil Harris-Alice Faye Show, Lane portrayed 'Milligan,' the fast-talking producer of a burlesque show.
 Was also the first actor to play 'Grogan,' a criminal thug, who sometimes takes it upon himself to "help" Phil Harris.